speedcontrol/nodecg-speedcontrol/README.md

 Some basic information:
 - Import schedules from [Horaro](https://horaro.org/).
-- By default, can store information on the run and the runners, but can also be customised to store more if needed by advanced users.
+- By default, can store information on the run and the players, but can also be customised to store more if needed by advanced users.
 - Automatically change Twitch title and/or game directory if needed.
-- Automatically feature the current runner(s) on the [FrankerFaceZ](https://www.frankerfacez.com/) featured channels function below the stream.
+- Automatically feature the current player(s) on the [FrankerFaceZ](https://www.frankerfacez.com/) featured channels function below the stream.
 - Has an inbuilt timer (powered by [livesplit-core](https://github.com/LiveSplit/livesplit-core)); no need to have a seperate application open.
-- Support for some donations trackers can be added with some extra bundles.
+- Support for some donations trackers can be added with extra bundles (see below).

 This bundle doesn't come with any graphics, you will need to create them yourself in another bundle.
 We currently have no READMEs for this but you can check out [speedcontrol-simpletext](https://github.com/speedcontrol/speedcontrol-simpletext) for an simple example bundle.